DARCOS-DZ/el-moadin-pi/README.md

 For a quick install, use the init.py script on a fresh Raspberry Pi.

+Note : If you don't have a Home Assistant instance on your Raspberry Pi or network [Follow this tutorial first](https://github.com/DARCOS-DZ/el-moadin-pi/blob/master/TUTO.md)

 #### Step 1 - Download the Script:

 To use the init.py script, the user needs to download it first.
 They can download the script from GitHub using the following command on the terminal: